Sukhoi Superjet 100: Design

+Concept

 The five-abreast cross-section is more optimised beyond 70 seats than the four-abreast Bombardier CRJs and Embraer E-Jets but smaller than the six-abreast Airbus A320 and Boeing 737.

 The SSJ100 typically seats 87 to 98 passengers.
 In Russia, it replaces the aging Tupolev Tu-134 and Yakovlev Yak-42 aircraft.
 It competes with the Antonov An-148, Embraer E190 and the Bombardier CRJ1000.
-Sukhoi claims cash operational costs are lower than competitors by 8-10%, with reduced fuel burn per seat and longer maintenance intervals.
+In 2012, Sukhoi claimed that cash operational costs were lower than competitors' costs by 8-10%, with reduced fuel burn per seat and longer maintenance intervals.
 The design meets CIS AP-25, US FAR-25 and EU JAR-25 aviation rules, and conforms to ICAO Chapter 4 and FAR 36 Section 4 noise standards from 2006.